 Get your garden in shape with perfectly trimmed hedges

-Corded electric trimmers are ready for use at a moment’s notice, great news if you regularly maintain your hedges as you won’t need to worry about battery charging or buying fuel.
+Corded electric trimmers are ready for use at a moment’s notice, great news if you regularly maintain your hedges, as you won’t need to worry about battery charging or buying fuel.
 Make sure you have easy access to an outdoor power supply before you choose a corded trimmer.
 They’re lightweight, and quieter than petrol trimmers.
 The cord could be restricting if you have a large outdoor space, so they’re better suited to a smaller garden.

 A corded hedge trimmer’s power is measured in Watts, the higher the wattage the more powerful the trimmer will be.

 Cordless electric hedge trimmers

 If you’d rather not worry about cables or would prefer the freedom to move around more easily, cordless trimmers are ideal.
-They are lightweight, usually between 2-3kg, but be aware that the running time of the machine will be limited by the type of batteries it uses.
+They are lightweight, usually between 2kg to 3kg and are quieter than petrol models.

 Petrol hedge trimmers